nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 <br/>

-&#x1F4A1; Since version 1.13.2, the LAG axis label indicates the frequency of the data unless it is 1.
+&#x1F4A1; Note the LAG axis label indicates the frequency of the data unless it is 1.
 This way, you can see that the tick at LAG 1 corresponds to 12 (months) and so on.